speysaidas/Aidas-Portfolio/README.md

-# Aidas-Portfolio
+# Portfolio
-Personal MySQL and Python projects
+Personal MySQL, Python and Power BI projects for recruiters